okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ### analytics.feedback.provide

-**Description:** An admin has provided feedback on a detection Okta provided which indicated a change in user or session risk.
-This can be used to monitor feedback provided by admins in response to Okta determined changes in risk.
-This event is triggered when an admin chooses to provide feedback on a detection event in the Admin Console.
+**Description:** This event triggers when an admin provides feedback on a user or session risk detection.
+This can be used to monitor feedback provided by admins in response to Okta-determined changes in risk.

 | Key event properties  | Description                                         | Data type      | Example values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |